bravedave/esse/readme.md

 # ESSE

-PHP exploits the PSR-4 Autoload standard
+PSR-4 defines a powerful Autoload standard for PHP Application

-There are many subsequent standards, but PSR-4 concerns itself with the autoload capabilities of composer distributed apps

-By crafting file locations and namespaces many php scrips can be combined into a powerful application without the need to specifically include files
+This application exploits PSR-4 by crafting file locations and namespaces so that many php scripts can be combined into a powerful application without the need to specifically include files

+## Features

+* MVC Architecture
+* Supports MariaDB and SQLite

 ## Credits: